NodeSchoolSF/interview-prep/interview_prep.md

 - Practice whiteboarding
 - Know your language in and out
 - Do your research on companies
-- Prep for behavioral questions & questions to ask interviewers
+- Prep for behavioral questions
+- Prep questions to ask interviewers
 - Have a good side project

 ## Work through good interview prep resources